pra-navi/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

-    * 3b1.
+    * 3a1.
 CoordiMate shows an error message and prompts the user to enter a valid index.
-    * 3b2.
-User requests an edit with a valid index.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

 **Use case: UC12 - Delete a task**